rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 # CoSERV Query Language

 The CoSERV query language enables Verifiers to specify the desired characteristics of Endorsements and Reference Values based on the environment in which they are applicable.
-This section presents the JSON and CBOR data model for CoSERV queries.
+This section presents the CBOR data model for CoSERV queries.

-CDDL is used to express rules and constraints of the data model for both JSON and CBOR.
+CDDL is used to express rules and constraints of the data model for CBOR.
 These rules must be strictly followed when creating or validating CoSERV data objects.
-When there is variation between CBOR and JSON, the `JC<>` CDDL generic defined in {{Appendix D of -rats-eat}} is used.

 ## Common Data Types